-You may be guilty of this crime if you are under the influence of drugs which were prescribed to you by a doctor, or even over-the-counter drugs if it can be proven they affected your ability to drive such that it made your driving while under the influence of a drug.
+You may be guilty of this crime if you are under the influence of drugs which were prescribed to you by a doctor, an illegal drug or even over-the-counter drugs if it can be proven they affected your ability to drive such that it made your driving while under the influence of a drug.
 The punishment for driving under the influence of drugs mirror those for driving while intoxicated.

 Overview of Proof in California DUI Drug Cases

 Proving a person violated this law is not necessarily easy.
 The key for the Prosecution in proving drug cases is often whether the drug actually causes a significant or sufficient level of mental or physical impairment at the time of driving.
 The prosecutor must show that the drug actually impaired your driving.
 It is often impossible for the prosecutor to prove driving impairment based upon drugs.
 This is especially true where the charge is based ONLY on drug use and not the combination of alcohol with a drug.
 Interestingly, there are a number of drugs which may enhance your ability to drive; in some cases, the forensic or scientific evidence will be in the driver's favor.
 The DUI Prosecutor will try to prove the drive was under the influence of drug(s) by introducing evidence related to driving patterns, (often ambiguous) physical signs and symptoms, field sobriety testing performance and chemical tests.

 Overview of Defense in California DUI Drug Cases